-(2) In ensuring that the National Government fulfils its obligations under subsection (1), the Council shall -

-- (a) put in place mechanisms that will help establish a comprehensive capacity building programme for child parents to ensure they practice responsible family life; - (b) establish, in consultation with the Cabinet Secretary responsible for matters relating to education, non-discriminatory enrolment, back to school or other training programmes and initiate necessary strategies that will identify persons within this group to benefit from the programmes; - (c) identify, in consultation with personnel of institutions of basic learning and such other institutions as it may consider appropriate, children who are pregnant and who are in need of interventions to enable them realise the rights conferred on a child under Article 53 of the Constitution; - (d) address any educational and related barriers faced by pregnant and parenting students; and - (e) guarantee funding and sustainability of the initiative and other child welfare programmes aimed at benefiting child parents.

-(3) In performing its functions under subsection (1), the Council shall -

-(a) collaborate with the relevant public entities in the establishment of mechanisms that ensure that expectant children and child parents have access to community and State based care support systems; Obligations of the National Government with respect to child parents.
+- (2) In ensuring that the National Government fulfils its obligations under subsection (1), the Council shall - (a) put in place mechanisms that will help establish a comprehensive capacity building programme for child parents to ensure they practice responsible family life; - (b) establish, in consultation with the Cabinet Secretary responsible for matters relating to education, non-discriminatory enrolment, back to school or other training programmes and initiate necessary strategies that will identify persons within this group to benefit from the programmes; - (c) identify, in consultation with personnel of institutions of basic learning and such other institutions as it may consider appropriate, children who are pregnant and who are in need of interventions to enable them realise the rights conferred on a child under Article 53 of the Constitution; - (d) address any educational and related barriers faced by pregnant and parenting students; and - (e) guarantee funding and sustainability of the initiative and other child welfare programmes aimed at benefiting child parents. - (3) In performing its functions under subsection (1), the Council shall - (a) collaborate with the relevant public entities in the establishment of mechanisms that ensure that expectant children and child parents have access to community and State based care support systems; - (b) collaborate with the county governments and relevant State and private agencies in carrying out

-- (b) collaborate with the County Governments and relevant State and private agencies in carrying out activities for the provision of such pre-natal, postnatal and other health services, education and other support services to expectant children and child parents within the respective counties; - (c) conduct research, analysis of data and disseminate information on the welfare of expectant children and child parents in the Republic; and - (d) collaborate with the County Governments in- - (i) establishing a mechanism for the care of expectant children and child parents to ensure that the rights conferred on a child under Article 53 of the Constitution are attained with respect to such children; and - (ii) expanding and strengthening the educational framework and the community and family based care and support systems for the care of expectant children and child parents; and - (e) perform such other functions as may be necessary for the implementation of this Act.

-(3) The Council may, for the purpose of subsection (3), conduct inquiries, including public inquiries, into any matter relating to the welfare, care and protection of expectant children and child parents within a County.

-- 5. Each county executive committee member shall - - (a) put in place management plans and strategies for the delivery of social services and child care support services to expectant children and child parents within the County; - (b) collaborate with the County Education Board and the county executive committee member responsible for education in establishing- - (i) programmes ensure that expectant children and child parents have access to education services; and - (ii) academic support programmes that ensure that students with extended absences for reasons related to pregnancy and parenting and able to
+- activities for the provision of such pre-natal, postnatal and other health services, education and other support services to expectant children and child parents within the respective counties; - (c) conduct research, analysis of data and disseminate information on the welfare of expectant children and child parents in the Republic; and - (d) collaborate with the county governments in - (i) establishing a mechanism for the care of expectant children and child parents to ensure that the rights conferred on a child under Article 53 of the Constitution are attained with respect to such children; and - (ii) expanding and strengthening the educational framework and the community and family based care and support systems for the care of expectant children and child parents; and - (e) perform such other functions as may be necessary for the implementation of this Act. - (4) The Council may, for the purpose of subsection (3), conduct inquiries, including public inquiries, into any matter relating to the welfare, care and protection of expectant children and child parents within a County. - 5.
+Each county executive committee member shall - - (a) put in place management plans and strategies for the delivery of social services and child care support services to expectant children and child parents within the County; - (b) collaborate with the County Education Board and the county executive committee member responsible for education in establishing - (i) programmes to ensure that expectant children and child parents have access to education services; and - (ii) academic support programmes that ensure that students with extended absences for reasons related to pregnancy and parenting are able to enrol back into school or to such other education facility in order to access education services;

-Obligations of a county government with respect to the care of neglected children. enrol back into school or to such other education facility in order to access education services;
+Obligations of a county government with respect to the care of neglected children.